Signedue/signedue.github.io/income.md

 permalink: /income.html
 ---

-# Income for the top and bottom five regions in Denmark (2007–2023) for Men
+# 🌍 Income Trends Across Denmark (2007–2023)
+Explore the evolution of disposable and taxable incomes for both men and women in Denmark's regions over 16 years.

 This interactive Plotly chart compares disposable income for Denmark's top and bottom five regions (2007–2023).